jeffreyoliquino/Amaysim/README.md

 	D. Install the other needed Gems.
 Run this command gem install -- no-ri -- no-rdoc rspec cucumber

-2. Clone the soure code in you local, git clone https://github.com/joliquinogit/Amaysim
+2. Clone the soure code in you local.
+Open command prompt and type, git clone https://github.com/joliquinogit/Amaysim

-3. Make sure you have Google Chrome browser installed in your machine.
-If Google Chrome is not installed in you machine, you need to download and install it.

-4. Install the Bundler.
+3. Install the Bundler.
 Open command prompt and type gem install bundler.
 Then hit enter.

+4. Install the Gemfile by executing the bundler.
+Open command prompt and type bundle install and hit enter.

 5. Download and extract chromedriver.